commit-live-students/fsdse-python-assignment-69/README.md

-# Write a Python program to convert the values of Centigrade degrees into Fahrenheit degrees.
-Centigrade values are stored into a NumPy array.
+# Write a Python program to convert the values of Fahrenheit degrees into Centigrade degrees.
+Fahrenheit values are stored into a NumPy array.

 Sample Output: